pbjtime/fccan/_affiliates/barrier-busters-public-transit-action-group.md

   ## Interested in getting involved?

-  * We meet monthly at the Old Town Library, for the next meeting time check out our [calendar of events](http://fccan.org/calendar/) or email info@fccan.org
+  * We meet monthly at the Old Town Library, for the next meeting time email info@fccan.org

-  * Check out our latest blog post, [Stand up for Disability Justice](http://fccan.org/uncategorized/stand-up-for-public-transportation-in-fort-collins/)
+  * Check out our latest blog post, [Stand up for Disability Justice](/blog/stand-up-for-public-transportation-in-fort-collins)

   * We meet quarterly with Transfort staff